wagtail/wagtail/docs/reference/contrib/settings.rst

 You can change the label used in the menu by changing the :attr:`~django.db.models.Options.verbose_name` of your model.

-You can add an icon to the menu by passing an 'icon' argument to the ``register_setting`` decorator:
+You can add an icon to the menu by passing an 'icon' argument to the ``register_setting`` decorator, and customize the icon in the header by setting ``icon`` on the class:

 .. code-block:: python